Bennotsi-MTG/Doomsday-Codex/articles/Ritual_one.md

 mention was also put towards Turbo Depths however most of these decks have enough one drops to make it strange to not play something.
-In hindsight we for sure should have gone for Option 2, especially given most relevant boarding from our opponent is based upon the other 59 cards they will see over the one they won't.
+In hindsight we for sure should have gone for Option B, especially given most relevant boarding from our opponent is based upon the other fifty nine cards they will see over the one they won't.
 Information is crucial and seeing seven points of information is much better than hiding one.*

 ### Scenario 2:

-It is our turn 3 in game 2 vs Elves.
+It is our turn three in game two vs Elves.
 They have Gaea's Cradle, Cavern of Souls, Wirewood Symbiote and Quirion Ranger in play, with Dryad Arbor and Cabal Therapy in hand.
 Our board consists of tapped Tropical Island, untapped Swamp, and Lotus Petal,